 Dear newsletter subscribers,

-💻 This newsletter is hand-crafted in Florida by me, Andy Dehnart, and is supported by reality blurred patrons and paid subscribers to this newsletter.
-Please consider becoming a patron or upgrading your newsletter subscription!
+💻 This newsletter is hand-crafted in Florida by me, Andy Dehnart, and is supported in part by reality blurred patrons and paid subscribers to this newsletter.
+If you have a healthy expense account, consider becoming a patron or upgrading your newsletter subscription!

 💌 If you like this newsletter, forward it to a friend!
 If you're that friend, you can subscribe here!